 - A bizarre case of Hezbollah attempting to accuse Lebanese PM Siniora of being an Israeli stooge on the basis of an Israeli column comparing his political situation to that of Israeli PM Olmert.

 - An Iranian-made rocket strikes a health clinic and shopping mall in Ashkelon, injuring 15, including a 2 year old.
-An Israeli woman was killed by a rocket at a Moshav near Gaza on Monday.

 What are the implications?

 Director Israel/Middle East Office, The American Jewish Committee

 May 12, 2008

 What makes the recent events in Lebanon so poignant is that for the Lebanese, a Civil War is not a shadow of the distant past – any more so than it is for some folks south of the Mason-Dixon Line… It is a painful, living memory, even if much of the physical ruin caused in 1975-1976 (during the war’s most intensive phase), and in the smouldering conflict which continued well into the early 90’s, has been plastered over by Rafiq Hariri’s grandiose reconstruction projects in Beirut.
 It was a time of raw, extensive and murderous violence, which tore apart the veneer of French-induced civility, and the refined pleasures of life on the Mediterranean shore, or on the wooded slopes east of the city, and turned a lovely country into a scene of carnage.
 Soon enough, the neighbors were drawn in – first Syria, in 1976, then Israel in 1982 – and as the tradition goes, anyone who ever stirred the Lebanese pot became part of the stew.